TanukiMCP/tellurideskihotels.com/MASTER_ARTICLE_GENERATION_PROMPT.md

 **Camera Orientation Guide (pitch & bearing):**

-For ski terrain visualization, camera should look UP the mountain from the valley:
-- **pitch**: Higher = more dramatic 3D view.
-Use `60-70` for trail guides, `45-55` for general context
+For trail visualization, balance readability with visual appeal:
+- **pitch**: Controls camera tilt. `0` = flat top-down, `40-50` = readable 3D, `60-70` = dramatic 3D
-- **bearing**: Controls compass direction camera faces.
-Telluride terrain faces north, so use `15-30` to look up at slopes
+- **bearing**: Controls rotation/direction camera faces.
+Each `focusArea` has optimal bearing to face its trails
+- **RECOMMENDED**: Use `focusArea` prop - it automatically sets camera position and bearing to face the highlighted trails
+- Only override pitch/bearing manually if you need a specific custom view

 ```markdown
 // Looking up at Gold Hill terrain